_iTrainingExpert.com.gif?v=37)

 - Guidelines on Disposal of Records as per Retention Principle - Reasons for destruction/Destruction Methods/documentation for disposal/Checklist

-Access Principle and guidelines on how and when to grant excess to access requests.
+- Access Principle under S.12 and guidelines on how and when to grant excess to access requests.

 A discussion on how the principles will be used in the compliance system of the company.